Adrian Mitchell: Appraisal and tributes

-Mitchell died at the age of 76 in a North London hospital from a suspected heart attack.
-For two months he had been suffering from pneumonia.
-Two days earlier he had completed what turned out to be his last poem, "My Literary Career So Far".
-He intended it as a Christmas gift to "all the friends, family and animals he loved".

 "Adrian", said fellow poet Michael Rosen, "was a socialist and a pacifist who believed, like William Blake, that everything human was holy.
 That's to say he celebrated a love of life with the same fervour that he attacked those who crushed life.
 He did this through his poetry, his plays, his song lyrics and his own performances.
 Through this huge body of work, he was able to raise the spirits of his audiences, in turn exciting, inspiring, saddening and enthusing them....
 He has sung, chanted, whispered and shouted his poems in every kind of place imaginable, urging us to love our lives, love our minds and bodies and to fight against tyranny, oppression and exploitation."

-In 2009, Frances Lincoln Children's Books published an adaptation of Ovid: Shapeshifters: tales from Ovid's Metamorphoses, written by Mitchell and illustrated by Alan Lee.

-Family
+The critic Kenneth Tynan called him "the British Mayakovsky".